harp-lab/brainPH/README.md

 ### To Do:
 - [x] non-TDA experiments for within cohort and comparison across cohort
 - [x] nonTDA on random for second pipeline
-- [x] ~~create two matrices one for positive values and one for negative values and apply the distance function on them.
+- [x] create two matrices one for positive values and one for negative values and apply the distance function on them.
 Since, this will be a lot of experiments, if we do this for everything, let us just start by doing with only pipeline 1 (box plots, p/t-value tests).  the original mat file which we normalized using matlab.
-113 x 113 with all positive (padded by 0) and 113 x 113 with all negative (padded by 0).~~: **The original matlab data file does not have any negative value.
-Checked using [negative_check.m file](matlab/negative_check.m)**
+113 x 113 with all positive (padded by 0) and 113 x 113 with all negative (padded by 0).

 ### References